eldorplus/react-hello-world/README.md

 When you are developing the code and you have some tests fail, you need to update the snapshot by passing param `-u` to `jest`, npm will pass all the arguments after the -- directly to your script. `npm run test -- -u` in this case.

-We should also test our components, since jest has it's own expect, we import chai expect as chaixpect and use that alongside the one provided by jest.

 Let's create a test for our `Button` in `src/components/Button.spec.js` with these contents:

     /* eslint-disable import/no-extraneous-dependencies */

     import React from 'react';
-    import { expect as chaixpect } from 'chai';
     import renderer from 'react-test-renderer';
     import Button from './Button';